scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 Custom Dialog
 --------------

-Custom dialogs can be easily created using Dialog class.
+Custom dialogs can be easily created using the Dialog class.
 Below is an example that shows a login dialog.
-Class `Result` defines result returned by the dialog.
+The `Result` class defines the result returned by the dialog.
 The dialog contains a custom graphic, two input fields ("Username" and "Password"), and custom buttons ("Login" and "Cancel").

 ``` scala
 case class Result(username: String, password: String)